pantheon-systems/documentation/source/content/guides/drupal-latest/drupal-latest-hosted-deprecated-upstream/03-prepare.md

 This page provides steps on preparing your site for migration to [Drupal with Composer Upstream](/guides/integrated-composer).

-## Use Terminus to Confirm the Drupal 9 Upstream
+## Use Terminus to Confirm the drupal:latest Upstream

 Run the command `terminus site:info $SITE` to display the site's basic information and properties.